-To verify that the power of any UE emission shall not exceed specified lever for the specified channel bandwidth for CA under the deployment scenarios where additional requirements are specified.
+To verify that the power of any UE emission shall not exceed specified level for the specified channel bandwidth for CA under the deployment scenarios where additional requirements are specified.

 6.2A.1.1.2.2 Test applicability

 This test case applies to all types of NR UE release 15 and forward that supports FR2 3UL CA.